Registered Psychologist in Israel

 University of British Columbia

-Registered Play Therapist, Association of Play Therapy (1992) and Play Therapy International (1996)
+Registered Play Therapist, Association for Play Therapy (1992)

-Registered Supervisor of Play Therapists, Association of Play Therapy (1992)
+Registered Supervisor of Play Therapists, Association for Play Therapy (1992)

-Master of Arts (Education), Simon Fraser University, 1981
+Master of Arts (Education, Counselling Psychology), Simon Fraser University, 1981